secureCodeBox/documentation/docs/architecture/03_system_scope_and_context.md

 ---
 # System Scope and Context {#section-system-scope-and-context}

 _secureCodeBox_ is an orchestration platform managing scans with various security tools and processing the results.
 The aim of this project is to make automated vulnerability scanning easy and efficient.
-The diagrams below, illustrate the external factors and the context in which _secureCodeBox_ is used.
+The diagrams below illustrate the external factors and the context in which _secureCodeBox_ is used.

-_secureCodeBox_ only manages the scan itself.
-The scanning functionality itself is considered out of scope and for this, third-party security scanners are used.
+_secureCodeBox_ only manages the scan execution.
+The scanning functionality itself is considered out of scope and relies on third-party security scanners.

 ## Context Boundary {#_business_context}